 - Your teeth were damaged as a direct consequence of that accident.

 You could claim compensation for a broken tooth, cracked, chipped, loose or grazed teeth and any other type of injury affecting your teeth, gums or injury to the jaw.

 Some of the most common reasons when you may be eligible to claim teeth damage compensation include:

-- Road accidents – You may be eligible to claim if your teeth were damaged in a road traffic accident for example that was caused by another driver’s rash driving.
+- Road accidents – You may be eligible to claim if your teeth were damaged in a road traffic accident that was caused by another driver’s dangerous driving.

 - Accidents at work – All employers are legally responsible for putting measures in place to ensure their workers’ safety in the workplace.
-If your employer failed in their duty to safeguard your protection, you can file a teeth damage injury claim for negligence.
+If your employer failed in their duty to safeguard your protection and you suffered an accident at work causing damaged teeth as a result, you could file a teeth damage injury claim against them.

 - Slips, trips and falls – You may also be able to claim compensation for broken teeth in a slip, trip or fall accident that was caused due to poor maintenance of a public walking area.
 Local authorities are responsible for the maintenance and upkeep of public roads, pavements, parks and other walkways while shop, restaurant and supermarket owners are responsible for ensuring that their premises are free of any hazards to visitors.

 - Medical or dental negligence – Dental negligence is a common cause for many teeth damage compensation claims.
-You can claim under dental negligence if your teeth damage resulted from wrongful dental treatment.
+You could sue a dentist for messing up your teeth due to wrongful dental treatment.